josamontiel/Detection-Engineering-Framework/README.md

 [![Author](https://img.shields.io/badge/Author-Kunal_Hatode-blue)](https://github.com)
 [![Version](https://img.shields.io/badge/Version-2.0-red)](https://github.com)

-A comprehensive framework for Security Operations Center (SOC) use case development, implementation, and management.
-This repository provides structured methodologies, templates, and best practices for building effective security monitoring and detection capabilities.
+A comprehensive framework for Security Operations Center (SOC) use case development, detection engineering, implementation, and management.

-This framework is designed to help security teams develop, implement, and maintain effective SOC use cases.
-Whether you're building a new SOC or enhancing existing capabilities, this repository provides the guidance you need.
+This framework is designed to help security teams develop, implement, and maintain effective SOC use cases and detection rules.
+Whether you're building a new SOC or enhancing existing capabilities, this repository provides the guidance you need to be better at it.

 ## 📖 Core Framework